-Students must maintain a "B" (3.0) grade-point average to remain in good standing in the Graduate

-Education in the Biomedical Sciences Programs.
+Students must maintain a "B" (3.0) grade-point average to remain in good standing in the Graduate Education in the Biomedical Sciences Programs.
 PhD students must achieve at least a B in each core course to qualify to sit for the CCE (Qualifying Exam Part 1).
 MSBR and MSBT, students must maintain an overall B average for their core and elective courses.
 Students in the MSMS and BS/MS in Neuroscience program must maintain an overall B average in all coursework, as there are no elective courses in these academic programs.
-Student progress is recorded by the Registrar and reviewed regularly by GEBSAP.
-Whenever a student's grade-point average falls below 3.0 they are on academic probation.
+Student's grade-point average falls below 3.0 they are on academic probation.
 PhD students on academic probation are eligible for suspension of tuition, stipend support, and federally subsidized financial aid or for outright dismissal.
 MS students whose grade-point average falls below a "B" (3.0) will lose their eligibility for federally subsidized financial aid.
 Remaining on academic probation for two consecutive semesters triggers an automatic dismissal recommendation.
 Students receiving a grade below a B in a core course while on academic probation are also subject to automatic dismissal.